ermiasgelaye/Python-challenge/README.md

   ## PyParagraph

-  In this challenge a python script created to automate and assess a complexity of the passage that used for a lingustic research program.
-The passage is originated from the sophomoric Twilight novel to the nauseatingly high-minded article.You can find the passages[passages] (PyParagraph/Resources/) in the resources folder.
+In this challenge, a python script created to automate and assess the complexity of the passage used for a linguistic research program.
+The passage is originated from the sophomoric Twilight novel to the nauseatingly high-minded article.
+You can find the passages[passages] (PyParagraph/Resources/) in the resources folder.

   ![PyBoss](Images/pyparagraph_2.gif)

 The [main script](PyParagraph/main.py) analyzes, and create a text output in pyParagraph [Analysis]  (PyParagraph/Analysis/pyParagraph_output.txtt) sub-folder.

  The code looks as follows: